StefanScherer/vcloud-scenarios/README.md

 # Vagrant vCloud scenarios
 Each sub directory contains a small multi machine scenario to use with the vagrant-vcloud plugin.

-At the moment you need already uploaded baseboxes in your vCloud catalog with the following names
+At the moment you need already uploaded baseboxes in your vCloud catalog with the following names.
+You also can use a global vCloud catalog with such boxes.

 * ubuntu1204
 * windows_2008_r2